 Black Hat SEO Tactics

 Ethical SEO practitioners should avoid black hat SEO tactics at all costs.
-As a business owner, you’re likely needing to hire someone who fits in your budget.
+As a business owner, you’re likely to need to hire someone who fits your budget.
 This can be tricky seeing as though everyone who claims to be an SEO and will “get you to page 1!
 Guaranteed!” is a black hat tactic SEO.

 SEO isn’t cheap, because it takes time and experience to properly get you to a good-enough ranking for a strong keyword.